 Be aware that direct overhead lighting creates deep shadows on your face which can change your appearance.
 Fluorescent lighting tends to give off a yellowish-orange hue.

 Avoid bright lights or stark white backgrounds directly behind your head.
 These can cause you to be backlit on camera, which will create a shadow and make it difficult to see your facial expressions.

 Find a Quality Reader

 One of the key things Casting is evaluating is your ability to deliver and react to dialogue in a believable manner within the scene.
 Therefore, (unless otherwise instructed) do not simply record just your side of the conversation.

-Find a friend who can stand off camera and read as the other role(s) in the scene.
+Find a friend and have them stand off-camera and read as the other role(s) in the scene.
 The reader doesn’t need to give a full performance, they just need to say the lines clearly.

 Make sure your reader stands behind the camera, or directly next to it, to ensure that you are performing towards the camera.
 Unless specifically requested by Casting, make eye contact with the reader and not the camera lens.
 Also, unless specified by the Casting Director, never show your reader on camera with you.